Lois Adams MBACP (Accredited)

 I have been working with children and young people over fifteen years in both schools and court settings.
 After qualifying as a Child and Adolescent Counsellor I continued my professional development with an interest in the impact of the loss of an attachment figure on a child during his/her formative years.
 This led me to undertake additional training in childhood bereavement.
 I have completed clinical placements in primary schools as well as working with five to 17 year olds in a bereavement service.
 I also volunteer with a regional bereavement charity that supports bereaved young people attending residential and activity weekends.
 However, it is not just bereavement that can have an impact on the child or young person and I have worked in areas of loss (including separation, divorce, moving home, changes and transitions at school) which can have an impact on any child, leading to anxiety issues, loneliness, social communication and friendship problems.

-As well as building up a small private practice, my working life involves running a counselling service in a primary school (overseeing and supervising the case load of four counsellors, providing a self-referral service for pupils, carrying out group work, circle times and whole class work, and also delivering a service for teaching staff to assist them with thinking about the emotional needs of their pupils).
-In addition, I work as a part-time counsellor in an independent prep school.
+As well as building up a small private practice, I work as a part-time counsellor in an independent prep school.
+I am also a qualified supervisor providing supervision for child and adolescent counsellors.
+Previously, I ran a primary school counselling service (overseeing and supervising the case load of four counsellors, providing a self-referral service, carrying out group work, circle times/whole class work, and also delivering a service for teaching staff to assist them with thinking about the emotional needs of their pupils).

 I am able to see children and young people in their schools (after seeking parental consent for individual work).